Prometheus-X-association/edge-computing/README.md

 See a detailed description of these tools, their installation and configuration on an Ubuntu 22.04/24.04 VM in [kubernetes/test](kubernetes/test/README.md).

-Nevertheless, the `ptx-edge` extension's *customer-facing API* can also be separately run in a single container as a mockup for integration test cases.
+However, the `ptx-edge` extension's *customer-facing API* can also be separately run in a single container as a mockup for automated integration test cases.

-See further about Docker-based testing
+See further details about Docker-based testing

 - in the *Level 1* testing setup [here](kubernetes/test/levels/level1/Makefile)
   with the related [README.md](kubernetes/test/README.md#level-1-testing-mock-api-in-single-docker-image)